dawelsch/dawelsch.github.io/websrc/source/documents/networking/concepts.md

 ## Policies
 A *policy* describes an operational behavior on a *group* of containers.
-The operational behavior can be enforcement, allocation, prioritation, traffic redirection, stats collection, or other action on the group on which the policy is applied.
+The operational behavior can be enforcement, allocation, prioritization, traffic redirection, stats collection, or other action on the group on which the policy is applied.
 For example, an inbound security policy on a database tier can specify the allowed ports on the containers belonging to the group.